airtai/faststream/.faststream_gen/getting-started/subscription/index.md

 ## Multiple Subscriptions

-Also, you are able to subscribe on multiple event streams in the same time with the one function.
-Just wrap it by multiple `#!python @broker.subscriber(...)` decorators (they have no effect on each other)
+You can also subscribe to multiple event streams at the same time with one function.
+Just wrap it with multiple `#!python @broker.subscriber(...)` decorators (they have no effect on each other).

 ```python
 @broker.subscriber("first_sub")